KwatMDPhD/how_to_medicine/README.md

 ## Greet

-"I'm looking for PATIENTNAME."
+"I am looking for PATIENTNAME."

 Verify identity.

 "My name is MYNAME.
-I'm a TITLE.
+I am a TITLE.
 You can call me MYALIAS."

 "How do you want me to call you?"

 ## Frame

-"PATIENTALIAS, I'm here to help you with your medical needs."
+"PATIENTALIAS, I am here to help you with your medical needs."

 "I want to ask you some questions and do a physical exam."